Playin' in a Rock and Roll Band

 After dropping out of Hampshire and moving to Portland, I started to meet some folks in the blossoming indie/punk scene (something that was absolutely new to me).
 I managed to get a band called Grind together with some friends.
 Lo and behold, once I could make my own sounds and do it with people who provided a good framework to play against, this bass thing started to make sense.

-Grind played for a year or two (managing to open for an unknown band called Nirvana along the way), but the drummer and guitar player and I started wondering if the singer was holding us back.
+Grind played for a year or two (managing to open for an unknown band called Nirvana along the way), the three of us playing instruments started wondering if the singer was holding us back.
 He was my first best friend in Portland and I felt really terrible about wanting to ditch him, but we had to admit that Pete, the guitar player, was a better singer.

 We did the totally immature thing and told the singer, Josh, that we were breaking up.
 Then we surreptitiously got another practice space, wrote all new material and started playing shows under another name: Thrillhammer.
 Like Josh wouldn’t figure it out soon enough.
 On the other hand, at least we didn’t just kick him out and keep using the songs we’d all written together.
 Bands have done worse.

 Thrillhammer did pretty well for itself.
-We played some great shows with some awesome bands of the time (including Nirvana…again) and managed to work our way up to headlining at Satyricon, the cool local club that I would later wind up booking.
+We played some great shows with some awesome bands of the time (including Nirvana…again, plus Steel Pole Bathtub, Melvins, Flipper, Urge Overkill, etc) and managed to work our way up to headlining at Satyricon, the cool local club that I would later wind up booking.
 We played outside Portland a few times (Seattle, Olympia, Eugene) and also managed to do one self-booked (i.e. I booked it myself) tour down the West Coast, which alas, brought about our breakup.
 We also recorded an album with the legendary Steve Albini at the controls!
 More on that in a bit.

 The drummer, David Triebwasser, went on to be in Pond, and the guitar player, Pete Krebs went on to be in Hazel, Golden Delicious, Stolen Sweets, and others, as well as having a strong solo career.
 As of this writing, he’s still cranking away, playing multiple shows a week.
 Pond and Hazel both signed to Sub Pop and got plenty of attention.

 After Thrillhammer broke up, I started the band Rotor – with Ken Adams, who had been kicked out of Pond to make way for David, and Dale Moerer, formerly of the Oily Bloodmen.
 We played for a couple years, did some recordings (now mostly lost forever) and broke up when Ken moved to Atlanta.
-Probably about ten people on the planet remember this band.
-(I did manage to track down a copy of our first cassette demo a few years back.
-I ripped it to digital and tried to clean it up as best as I could.
-You can check it out here There is also a live recording of us at the legendary X-Ray Cafe that I’ve been meaning to get the multitrack tapes for and mix/master).
+Probably about ten people on the planet remember this band but it was fun while it lasted.

 Recording with Steve Albini